Frequently Asked Questions

 - To learn more about the different types of diabetes, please click here.collapse

-The diabetes call line is a service we offer to all of our patients to provide assistance with dose adjustments or answers to brief questions that cannot wait until the next scheduled visit.
+Clinician Connection is a service we offer to all of our patients to provide assistance with dose adjustments or answers to brief questions that cannot wait until the next scheduled visit.
 In order to be respectful to all patients and provide the best care possible, calls will be limited to a maximum of 10 minutes.
 If you feel your questions or issues will exceed the time limit, we will be happy to offer you an urgent clinic slot.
+Please click here for more information about this service.

 We recommend that all forms (school, camp, etc.) should be dealt with during your routine clinic visit.
-In the case that forms need to be completed before your next visit, please be aware that it can take up to 4-5 business days to complete these forms.collapse
+In the case that forms need to be completed before your next visit, please leave a detailed message along with how we should send you the form back.
+Be aware that it can take up to 7 business days to complete these forms.collapse

 - My child is hungry all the time, is it possible to change the meal plan?